hirak99/yabsnap/README.md

 (2) At the time of writing, `timeshift-autosnap` does not tag the snapshot with pacman command used.

-(3) Automatic rollback is only implemented for btrfs, not for rsync.
+(3) Automatic rollback is only implemented for btrfs snapshots (as of 202511).

 # Usage